Job Search Masterclass Finding and Evaluating Opportunities

 Looking Closely at Your Resignation

 The biggest career mistake today is treating your resignation like a final breakup.
+A boomerang employee — someone who leaves a company and returns later in a more senior role — is no longer a rare exception.
 For many years, the old way of thinking said a career path was a straight line.
-In this old view, leaving a company meant the relationship was over, and going back was a sign you couldn't find anything better.
+In that view, leaving a company meant the relationship was over, and going back was a sign you couldn’t find anything better.
 This thinking assumes your skills are just a temporary tool and sees people as easy to replace parts.
-It suggests leaving is being disloyal and coming back is just settling for what’s easy and known.

 This old idea is a trap.
 We now live in a world where talent moves around freely.
 In this world, a company is more than just a workplace; it is a network of former employees and a place for special knowledge.

-Today's economy values an employee who leaves to learn new things and then returns with that new knowledge.
-This has created a new valuable thing: Professional Value.
-Your history with a company is not a finished story but a waiting connection that is very valuable.
-When you return to a former company with new ideas from the outside, you are not repeating history—you are using your network to gain a higher position of power.
+Today's economy rewards the employee who leaves to learn new things and returns with that knowledge.
+Your history with a company is not a finished story but a waiting connection that is genuinely valuable.
+When you return with new ideas from the outside, you are not repeating history.
+You are using your network to gain a higher position of power.

 How Career Paths Have Changed: From Dead Ends to Open Networks